 Getting to know the inside story of any particular model is important not only when it comes to making the right selection, but also to prevent you from making the all-too-common mistake of buying an airplane at a “bargain” price only to discover that its upkeep is financially staggering.

 A vital area to research in an aircraft’s maintenance logs is whether any potentially expensive air worthiness directives (ADs) need to be performed.
-Often a too-good-to-be-true offering price on an aircraft is explained by the need to comply with a costly AD.
+Often a too-good-to-be-true offering price on an aircraft is explained by the need to inflatable water park comply with a costly AD.
 A high-time engine can also lower the asking price, but you could face five-figure overhaul expenses soon if the engine isn’t up to snuff.

 Partnerships or co-ownerships can be viable options for the first-time buyer.
 It’s an inexpensive way to get in, but it does require some additional care in selecting the right partner and doing the right paperwork.